 Kurt P. Foley was named president and CEO of Pioneer State Mutual by the Board of Directors on December 14, 2005.

-Mr. Foley joined Pioneer in 1992 as a field representative.
+Mr. Foley joined Pioneer in 1992 as a marketing representative.
 In 1998, he became agency director, and in April 2000, he was appointed vice president, director of marketing.
 He was appointed senior vice president in April 2005.